 Notes

-- The marinade doubles as a sauce, so remember to remove 1/2 cup before you add any raw meat to it.
+- The marinade doubles as a sauce, so remember to remove 1/2 cup before adding any raw meat.

-- Use a sharp knife and slice the pork tenderloin from side to side width-wise.
-Then pile the pieces and slice them into strips.
+- Use a sharp knife to slice the pork tenderloin into pieces about 1/3-1/2 inch thick.
+Then, pile the pieces and slice them into strips.

 - This recipe also works with chicken and beef.